-Nominations are now open for the biennial Neumann Prize for 2019.
-The prize is awarded for a book in English (including books in translation) dealing with the history of mathematics and aimed at a non-specialist readership, and published in 2017 or later.
+The Neumann Prize is awarded biennially for a book in English (including books in translation) dealing with the history of mathematics and aimed at a non-specialist readership.
 There is no further restriction on the subject matter, nor on the nationality of the author or the country of publication, however edited collections will not be considered.

 The prize is named in honour of Peter M. Neumann O.B.E., a former President and longstanding contributor to the Society.
 The value of the prize is £1000.
 A list of past prize-winners can be found below.

 Nominations for the prize are invited from individuals and publishers.
 Nominations should be sent to the chair of the judging panel, Isobel Falconer, at email@example.com.
 Publishers should send three copies of their nominated book(s) to Dr Isobel Falconer, Chair, BSHM Neumann Prize panel, Mathematical Institute, North Haugh, St Andrews, KY16 9SS.

 If you have published any books that could qualify and would like them considered by the Neumann Prize panel please send three copies to Isobel Falconer as above.

 Jimmy Soni & Rob Goodman A Mind at Play (Simon & Schuster, 2017)